SudoLB/archiveon/README.md

 # What I Learned/Skills Used

-• Using Bootstrap to build my front-end UI
+• Using Bootstrap, HTML. and CSS to build my front-end UI

 • Linear gradient background styling